googlefonts/colr-gradients-spec/colr-gradients-spec.md

 providing a layer structure to define some component within a larger color glyph definition.
 (See 5.7.11.1.7.2 for more information.)
-The ability to nest a PaintColrLayers table within a graph creates the potential to introduce a cycle within the graph, which would be invalid.
-See 5.7.11.1.8 regarding requirements that the graph be acyclic.
+The ability to nest a PaintColrLayers table within a graph creates the potential to introduce a cycle within the graph, which would be invalid (see 5.7.11.1.8).

 **5.7.11.1.5 Transformations**